|Beautiful Alphabet, Hangeul (Korean)|

-The invention of Hangeul was no accident, but rather the culmination of a methodical and logical process.
-Before Hangeul, Chinese characters called “Hanja” had been used in writing.
-However, Hanja, for its sheer plethora of characters, was difficult to learn, especially for people of lower social status with little or no access to education, and this led to rampant illiteracy throughout the country.
+The invention of hangeul was no accident, but rather the culmination of a methodical and logical process.
+Before hangeul, Chinese characters called “hanja” had been used in writing.
+However, hanja, for its sheer plethora of characters, was difficult to learn, especially for people of lower social status with little or no access to education, and this led to rampant illiteracy throughout the country.
 In order to resolve the problem, King Sejong began developing a new writing system that would be easy to access as well as to learn.
-At last, on October 9, 1443, Hangeul (Hunminjeongeum) was invented and was disseminated with a thorough explanation of logic behind each stroke of its characters.
+At last, on October 9, 1443, hangeul (Hunminjeongeum) was invented and was disseminated with a thorough explanation of logic behind each stroke of its characters.
 It was published for the first time in 1446.
 The invention of hangeul

-What does a Hangeul letter look like?
+How does a Hangeul letter look like?

 Hangeul is a writing system that involves combining 2 to 4 of the 24 consonants and vowels to form one-syllable blocks.
 Each vowel is made of a line or lines that represent the sky, the earth and people, while consonants reflect the shape of a human mouth during pronunciation.
 Together, they form a total of 40 commonly used letter combinations.

 Who exactly was King Sejong the Great?